 Mar 03 Four great examples of brand ambassador programs

-If your brand already has the former, then take a moment to consider rolling out the latter.
-Tap into all that enthusiasm and help serious fans of your brand to spread the word.
+Brand ambassador programs enable you to tap into all that enthusiasm and help serious fans of your brand to spread the word.
 How can you get started?
 One quick way to is learn from one of these great examples of successful, established brand ambassador programs.
 Each of them takes a different tact, ranging from cultivating technical expertise to rewarding passion to just spreading around some fun.
 Some are more complex (and expensive) than others, but all can teach valuable lessons.

 Maker’s Mark Ambassadors (Maker’s Mark)